SteenChr/edcrop/README.md

 [Edcrop Online Documentation](https://steenchr.github.io/edcrop/home.html)

-Evapotranspiration is one of the major components of Earth’s water balance, being the sum of evaporation and plant transpiration from the land and ocean surface.
+Evapotranspiration is one of the major components of Earth’s Water Balance, being the sum of evaporation and plant transpiration from the land and ocean surface.

 Edcrop is a Python package that, using climate input, simulates field-scale evapotranspiration